For parents in Salzburg City, It helps when a youth route in Itzling needs to become checkable. Start with age, start point and route home.

 In Itzling, it helps a lot to ask first: is today about younger teens who need a clearer place, or older teens who need more independent movement in the district?
 Only after that should everything else be decided.

 Veronaplatz helps enormously as a start logic.
-The City of Salzburg page about chess at Itzlinger Veronaplatz is not a youth centre page, but it does show a real low-friction district anchor with borrowing through the Bewohnerservice.
+The City of Salzburg page about chess at Itzlinger Veronaplatz shows a real low-friction district anchor with borrowing through the Bewohnerservice.
 Parents often need exactly that kind of concrete named place.

 Itzling gets weaker when the meeting point and age logic blur together